 If you feed them in the morning, keep providing them food at the same time.
 When you hang out on the couch after work, be sure to still spend some time together on the sofa.
 If you play with them before bedtime, make sure you’re still throwing their toys around and interacting with them during that same timeframe.

 This sense of normalcy will keep your cat from becoming stressed as you continue to box up the family’s belongings and call moving companies.
 Continue their routine during the move itself whenever possible at the new home, too.
 They might need some space at first, but keep things consistent as often as you can.

 Give Your Cat Its Own Space

 When you first move, your cat might be overwhelmed by the new territory.
 It’s a good idea to give your cat one specific space to get used to initially.
 Try the bathroom or wherever you will have their litter box going forward.
-Put their litter box in that room, as well as their food and water bowls, crate, and toys.
+Put their litter box in that room, as well as their food and water bowls, crates, and toys.
 It’s best if the room has a door.

 With the door shut, your cat will feel safer in a smaller space.
 They will probably start off hiding in a corner or behind the toilet.
 But they will slowly start to explore the area, sniffing the perimeter and checking out their litter box and food.

 This will also keep them away from the hustle and bustle of the moving process.
 Once the new home is a bit more organized and you can sense that your cat is not terrified, open the bathroom door.
 Let them come out and start exploring on their own time and at their own pace.

 Cats are already picky eaters, but stress can really kick it up a notch.
 Some cats will experience an irritated or upset stomach.
 It’s important to keep their daily food schedule and continue feeding them the same brand upon the move.
 This will give them a sense of routine and ensure they don’t become sick.